HOPELESS ARTIST EMAILS

 Getting back to good, purposeful, well-thought-out emails, envisioning possible outcomes in advance is highly recommended.
 What do you hope will happen?
 What would you like to happen?
 How can you help make it happen?
 Whatever the answers to these questions are, you'd better be clear about them before hitting Send.
 Make your point, purpose or plan crystal clear (and customized) to every recipient.
 If you are fortunate enough to get a response, reply immediately to whatever comments or questions they have-- even if only to thank them for taking the time to look.

-The truth is that we who receive your emails know nowhere near as much about you or your art as you do, and we cannot possibly divine your purposes unless you enlighten us.
+Always keep in mind that we who receive your emails know nowhere near as much about you or your art as you do, and we cannot possibly divine your purposes unless you enlighten us.
 Assume nothing; make sure they understand everything.
-Among other things, and depending on who you're emailing, here is a list of the types of information you want to include depending on the purpose of your wanting to make contact:
+Among other things, and depending on who you're contacting, here is a list of the types of information you want to include depending on what you would like or need:

 3. The name of the person you are emailing.
 Know who they are and address them by name-- not by something generic like "Dear Sir or Madame" or "To Whom it May Concern."

-3. Links to your website or gallery page or social media pages or image page for anyone who wants know more.
+4. Links to your website or gallery page or social media pages or storefront or image pages for anyone who wants know more.

 5. Where you live, including city, state, province, country, etc. Your Hotmail address is not enough.

-5. A BRIEF explanation of why you're emailing this dealer, curator, gallery or other art professional.
+6. A BRIEF explanation of why you're emailing this dealer, curator, gallery, institution, or other art professional.